-As it turns out, people moving short distance happen to underestimate the time, costs and efforts required.
+As it turns out, people moving short-distance sometimes underestimate the time, costs, and efforts required.
 As a result, it can be tempting to cut moving costs by performing a self-move.
-But, no two short-distance moves are the same and its complexity may vary due to other factors.
+But, no two short-distance moves are the same and their complexity may vary due to other factors.
 How you will go about the upcoming move depends on:

 - the amount and nature of your belongings